Rings of Uranus: 1986U2R/ζ (zeta) ring

 In 1986 Voyager 2 detected a broad and faint sheet of material inward of ring 6.
 This ring was given the temporary designation 1986U2R.
 It had a normal optical depth of 10−3 or less and was extremely faint.
 It was thought to be visible only in a single Voyager 2 image, until reanalysis of Voyager data in 2022 revealed the ring in post-encounter images.
 The ring was located between 37,000 and 39,500 km from the centre of Uranus, or only about 12,000 km above the clouds.
 It was not observed again until 2003–2004, when the Keck telescope found a broad and faint sheet of material just inside ring 6.
 This ring was dubbed the ζ ring.
 The position of the recovered ζ ring differs significantly from that observed in 1986.
 Now it is situated between 37,850 and 41,350 km from the centre of the planet.
 There is an inward gradually fading extension reaching to at least 32,600 km, or possibly even to 27,000 km—to the atmosphere of Uranus.
 These extensions are labelled as the ζc and ζcc rings respectively.

 The ζ ring was observed again during the ring plane-crossing event in 2007 when it became the brightest feature of the ring system, outshining all other rings combined.
-The equivalent optical depth of this ring is near 1 km (0.6 km for the inward extension), while the normal optical depth is again less than 10−3.
+The equivalent optical depth of this ring is near 1 km (1.5 km for the inward extension), the normal optical depth is about 10−2–10−3 and the vertical extent is 800–900 km.
 Rather different appearances of the 1986U2R and ζ rings may be caused by different viewing geometries: back-scattering geometry in 2003–2007 and side-scattering geometry in 1986.
 Changes during the past 20 years in the distribution of dust, which is thought to predominate in the ring, cannot be ruled out.

 Other dust bands

 In addition to the 1986U2R/ζ and λ rings, there are other extremely faint dust bands in the Uranian ring system.
 They are invisible during occultations because they have negligible optical depth, though they are bright in forward-scattered light.
 Voyager 2s images of forward-scattered light revealed the existence of bright dust bands between the λ and δ rings, between the η and β rings, and between the α ring and ring 4.
 Many of these bands were detected again in 2003–2004 by the Keck Telescope and during the 2007 ring-plane crossing event in backscattered light, but their precise locations and relative brightnesses were different from during the Voyager observations.
-The normal optical depth of the dust bands is about 10−5 or less.
+The normal optical depth of the dust bands is about 2±−3 and the vertical extent is about 300 km.
 The dust particle size distribution is thought to obey a power law with the index p = 2.5 ± 0.5.